Ice Age: Collision Course: Release

 Ice Age: Collision Course was originally scheduled for release on July 15, 2016.
-However, it was delayed to July 22, in order to avoid competition with the Ghostbusters reboot that was also scheduled for July 15.
+However, it was delayed to July 22, to avoid competition with the Ghostbusters reboot that was also scheduled for July 15.
 An extended sneak peek of the movie in the form of a short film called Cosmic Scrat-tastrophe was attached to theatrical showings of Blue Sky Studios' The Peanuts Movie on November 6, 2015.
 The teaser poster of the film was revealed on November 6, 2015, with the words "Bring Scrat Home" spoofing The Martian.
 The short film was released later on November 9, 2015, on 20th Century Fox's official YouTube page.

 Home media

 Ice Age: Collision Course was released by 20th Century Fox Home Entertainment on DVD, Blu-ray, Blu-ray 3D, 4K Blu-ray and digital download on October 11, 2016.
 Special features include a new short film titled Scrat: Spaced Out, which is primarily made up of Scrat's scenes from the film, with a few unique scenes at the end.

 Ice Age: Collision Course was released on The Walt Disney Company's streaming service Disney+ on July 3, 2020.